 Schaff eloquently details this rollercoaster of a journey across fourteen short stories.
 Deftly touching across a wide variety of relationship themes, Schaff calls our attention to the unexpected ways love can show up in our lives.
 This was a superb collection, I thoroughly enjoyed every single story; not one of them felt like an afterthought addition to pad out the book (as can so often feel like the case in some short story collections).
 The ways Schaff chooses to highlight love are highly nuanced and rarely visited.

 Read my full review at The Book Slut.

 'Dept. of Speculation is a portrait of a marriage.
 It is also a beguiling rumination on the mysteries of intimacy, trust, faith, knowledge, and the condition of universal shipwreck that unites us all.'

 I LOVED the lucid-dreaming style of writing that Offill uses to deliver her story.
 It’s one that’s been told countless times, and yet Offill manages to find a way to tell it that captures the reader from the first sentence.
 Staggered in neat vignette-like paragraphs, cleanly jumping across the years to chart the experience of domestic life, including the arrival of the couple’s first child.
 Neither wife nor husband is referred to by name, only by their respective roles within the marriage itself.
 Offill dispenses with all the conventional trappings of a novel, paring back on excessive explanations and leaving the reader with the bare bones of the wife’s experiences.
-Explorations of motherhood and the accompanying loss of identity are examined deftly and poetically.
+Explorations of motherhood and the accompanying loss of identity are examined poetically.